-Guangzhou YBDS was approved for establishment on 13 August 2012 while its business license was issued on 18 September 2012.
-The entire equity interest of Guangzhou YBDS is held by Pacific Honour Development Limited, a wholly owned subsidiary of the Company.
-Guangzhou YBDS' initial total investment and registered capital was RMB40 million and RMB20 million, respectively.
-On 11 November 2013, the Bureau of Foreign Trade and Economic Cooperation of Guangzhou Municipality (廣州市對外貿易經濟合作局) granted its approval for Guangzhou YBDS to increase its total investment from RMB40 million to RMB80 million, and its registered capital from RMB20 million to RMB40 million.
-As at the date of this report, approximately 60.84% of its registered capital (or the equivalent to approximately RMB24.33 million) has been paid up with the remaining 39.16% (or the equivalent to approximately RMB15.67 million) being due and payable on or before 13 November 2014.
+Guangzhou YBDS was approved for establishment on 13 August 2012 with the entire equity interest of Guangzhou YBDS being held by Pacific Honour Development Limited, an indirect wholly-owned subsidiary of the Company.
+Guangzhou YBDS presently has a total investment of RMB80 million and a fully paid-up registered capital of RMB40 million.

 Guangzhou YBDS's business scope includes computer software or hardware system integration, external equipment, financial and electronic equipment, automated control systems and related equipment, new models of electronic devices, smart modems, research and development of educational software and hardware, sale of computer software, hardware and ancillary equipment, electronic products, general machinery equipment, specialized equipment, and provision of technical services and support.

-Beijing Yunbo
+Beijing YBDS